 Enrollment is currently limited to one participant.
 Selection for participation is based on the information and justification comments provided by the applicant and a personal interview.
 An established residency committee evaluates all applications to ensure that each application is given appropriate consideration.
 The applications are evaluated based on the following criteria:

 - Pre-professional academic and post-professional clinical education preparation

 - Community service

 - Letters of recommendation

-The start date for the 2014-15 residency program will be on or about February 24, 2014.
 The exact start date for each resident will be on a mutually agreeable date between the resident and Residency Director.
 The didactic content will be delivered in two modules, each of which will span 3½ days.
-The models are scheduled for May and September.
+The modules are scheduled for May and September.

 - Module 1: Core Principles of Neurologic Physical Therapy, Gait Analysis, and Principles of Bracing for the Neurologic Client, and Physical Therapy Management of Acquired Brain Injury and Cerebral Vascular Accident.